kkyz13/FoodJio/README.md

 For **Foodjio_Django**, ensure you have installed django before initiating the project.
 As this project uses postgres, you may have to also install postgres (and not the default SQLite)

+Do create an admin account in django by using this command: ```python manage.py createsuperuser```  for administrative purposes (there is no way to make admin accounts on the front)

 ## How to Use

 <img width="384" alt="Screenshot 2024-05-01 105906" src="https://github.com/kkyz13/FoodJio/assets/155720573/bc3d5e2b-1463-43a2-b6a4-22f21a4d9509">